All Episodes

 So even though Bush is sworn to protect us, he's subject to us to some degree.

-Or is Yeah, that's to go after certain nations, peoples, whoever it is who's we go after terrorists in the states that sponsor them.
+We go after terrorists in the states that sponsor them.

 Exactly.

-That was the Bush doctor.
+That was the Bush doc.

 Still remains his strong suit.